CageCode/World-Food-Ecosystems/practical1/exploring.md

 ## Step 2: exploring the functionalities
 In this practical we will be exploring the datasets and functionalities of Google Earth Engine.
-If all is well, you have created an account on earth engine by following the instructions on [the starting page](https://liesjacobs.github.io/World_Food-and_Ecosystems/)

 ### Exercise 1: loading the biome map of the world and exploring its values